 Now that digital radio broadcasting is more popular than ever, Virgin has an excellent opportunity to roll with the punches of a changing marketplace and make a real impact on its growing audience.

 With Chris Evans back at the helm and delivering record-breaking numbers of listeners for the Virgin Group, there’s nothing to stop the business from becoming one of the biggest radio stations on the market.

 How to get Virgin Radio

 Q: What frequency is Virgin Radio?

-A: There is no AM/FM frequency for the Virgin Radio station today.
-You can listen to the show via a DAB signal instead, or you can tune in through the internet by visiting the Virgin Radio website.
+A: There is no AM/FM frequency for the Virgin Radio station.
+You can listen to the show via a DAB signal instead or tune in through the internet by visiting the Virgin Radio website.

 Q: How do I get Virgin Radio?

 A: Wondering how to get Virgin Radio?
 There are plenty of options.
-If you’ve already listened to Virgin Radio before, but you haven’t used your DAB set for a bit, then you might need to re-scan and retune.
+If you’ve already listened to Virgin Radio before but haven’t used your DAB set for a while, you might need to re-scan and retune.
 You should be able to do this by pressing the auto-scan button on your radio.

 Q: Is there a Virgin Radio FM frequency?

 A: There isn’t an FM frequency for Virgin Radio available today, but there are still plenty of ways to tune in.
 For instance, you can download the iOS or Android app on your smartphone, play Virgin Radio on Google Home or Amazon Echo, or go to Sky Channel 0215.